open-cogsci/osdoc/content/tutorials/step-by-step-tutorial.md

 Drag the `loop` item from the item toolbar into the `sequence` just the way you added the `form_text_display`.
 New items are inserted below the item that they are dropped on, so if you drop the new `loop` on the previously created `form_text_display`, it will appear where you want it: after the `form_text_display`.
 But don't worry if you drop a new item in the wrong place, because you can always drag it to the correct location later.

 A `loop` does not do anything by itself.
 A `loop` always needs another item to run.
 Therefore you have to fill the new `loop` item with another item (You will also see a warning written in red telling you that 'no item to run specified' in the tab area, if you select this `loop` item).
-Choose a `sequence` item in the item toolbar and drag it onto the `loop` item in the *overview area*.
+Choose a `sequence` item in the item toolbar and drag it onto the `loop` item in the *overview area* (not the `sequence` tab).
+When a tooltip appears with the text 'set as item to run for loop', you can drop it.
 (We will get back to this in Step 2.)

 <div class='info-box' markdown='1'>